Community-Sensor-Lab/Air-Quality-Sensor/Contents/External Antenna/AntennaReadme.md

  # External Antenna
+### For the circumstances where the sensor cannot be place in an optimal position; the antenna resolves this issue.

 Welcome to the Community Sensor Lab's new addition, an external antenna.
-For site's with a unstable wireless connection.

 This antenna builds upon the current AQS with the following components:
 * Adafruit Feather M0 WiFi with uFL
 * WI-FI/Bluetooth Antenna 2.4/5.8GHZ
 * SMA Female to IPX U.FL